apauley/hcopy/README.md

-# hnop - A minimal Haskell project structure
+# Nothing - A minimal Haskell project structure

 This is based on [the minimal Haskell project][semantichnop], but with default values that I think I'll use for most of my Haskell play projects.